le0pard/le0pard.github.io/_posts/postgresql/2016-09-20-safe-and-unsafe-operations-postgresql.md

 Pg\_repack will only hold an `ACCESS EXCLUSIVE` lock for a short period during initial setup (steps 1 and 2 above) and during the final swap-and-drop phase (steps 6 and 7).
 For the rest of its time, pg\_repack only needs to hold an `ACCESS SHARE` lock on the original table, meaning INSERTs, UPDATEs, and DELETEs may proceed as usual.

 Performing a full-table repack requires free disk space about twice as large as the target table(s) and its indexes.

+# ALTER TABLE SET TABLESPACE (unsafe)

+Normally all PostgreSQL data resides in single directory.
+But you might have some additional SSD disks, or quite the contrary~--- some slow, but very large disks.
+And you'd want to put some of the data to another disk set.
+This is what tablespaces are.

+Default tablespace is simply `$PGDATA/base` directory.
+But you can have many other, created with:

+{% highlight sql %}
+CREATE TABLESPACE xxx LOCATION '/wherver';
+{% endhighlight %}

+command.
+Afterwards you can move some tables/indexes to this new tablespace with:

+{% highlight sql %}
+ALTER TABLE/INDEX whatever SET TABLESPACE xxx;
+{% endhighlight %}

+This is locking operation.
+To solve this problem you can use pg\_repack with `--tablespace` option.

 # Summary